-Check out our Spasticity and KAND page for more information.
+Check out our Spasticity in KAND page for more information.

 Ataxia

-Characterized by unpredictable seizures, epilepsy in KAND can vary widely by seizure type and occurrence.
-People diagnosed with KAND should consult regularly with a neurologist.
 Some children affected by mutations in KIF1A experience Continuous Spikes and Waves During Sleep (CSWS).
 Seizure activity in KAND often occurs at night, and could go unnoticed during a routine EEG.
 Because this form of epilepsy is rare, overnight EEG monitoring helps diagnose and treat seizure types associated with KAND.
 Seizures that go unidentified and untreated can result in severe brain damage over time, and sometimes death.
-To learn more about seizures and KIF1A visit the Epilepsy Foundation website.

-Check out our Epilepsy and KAND page for more information.
+✨Check out our Epilepsy in KAND page for more information.

 Intellectual Disability